SidharthMacherla/conjurer/paper/paper.md

 \textrm{$w_m$ is the weight of the month $m$}\cr
 \textrm{$W_m^d$ is set of weights for all days in the month $m$}
 \end{array}$$

-In this step, weights are generated for each day of the month following the same prcocess as detailed in steps 1 to 4.
-While in the steps detailed earlier had $x_m$ representing the months of an year as in equation(\ref{eq:3}).
-However, in this step, $x_d$ is a set of number of days corresponding to days in that particular month such that,

 # References